-ESSA hosted 17 incoming freshmen to Michigan State University.
-Five students were female and all students were underrepresented in the field of engineering.
-All participants declared engineering as a major prior to being admitted to MSU.
+ESSA hosted 41 incoming freshmen to Michigan State University.
+Seventeen students were female and all students were underrepresented in Science, Technology, Engineering and Math (STEM).
+All participants declared a STEM major (as defined by NSF, NIH and or Department of Homeland Security) prior to being admitted to MSU.